kaiusl/KLPlugins.DynLeaderboards/README.md

 ## Properties

 All available properties are listed in SimHub under Leadeboard plugin settings with more detailed description.
 You can also disable any of the properties that you don't need.

+## Configuring the leaderboards

+By default the plugin is configured to run provided AccDynLeaderboard dash but you can add and configure more leaderboards under "Dynamic leaderboard".
+Further explanation of each option is explained directly in the setting pages and by the tooltips of settings.

+Settings under "General settings" are common to all leaderboards.

+***IMPORTANT*: For the changes to take effect you need to restart SimHub.**

+If something is unclear or you have suggestions, let me know.

 ## SH version